 Use Social Media With Care When Involved in a Negligence Suit

 Being aware of what you post to your social media accounts is especially pertinent when it comes to negligent claims.
 Oftentimes, you will be asking for damages that encompass medical bills and the cost of future medical treatment.
 You may even be asking for compensation for a permanent injury or loss of ability to work.

 The individual or entity that you are suing may want to see your social media accounts to ensure that you truly are as injured as you say.

 If you have been injured due to someone’s negligence and are seeking compensation for your injuries, it is important to hire a personal injury attorney experienced in handling these types of cases.
-The attorneys at Bertoldo, Baker, Carter & Smith have been negligence claims for many years, and we have secured many positive jury verdicts and settlements for our clients.
+The attorneys at Bertoldo, Baker, Carter, Smith & Cullen have been negligence claims for many years, and we have secured many positive jury verdicts and settlements for our clients.

 For a free initial consultation on your claim, we welcome your call to our office at (702) 505-8115.